 A Controlled Recognized Environmental Condition (CREC) is defined by the ASTM Phase 1 Environmental Study Standard E1527 – 13 as a past release of hazardous substances or petroleum products that occurred in connection with the property but has been addressed to the satisfaction of an applicable regulatory authority through issuance of a No Further Action/Remediation letter or equivalent, or meeting risk-based criteria established by the regulatory authority.
 However, the use of controls, such property use restrictions, engineering controls or institutional controls, are required to allow hazardous substances and petroleum products to remain in place at the property.

-If you need an Phase 1 Environmental Study on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+If you need a Phase 1 ESA or a Phase 2 ESA on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
 We’ll work to get your Environmental REC removed with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1527-13 on any sort of commercial or industrial property.
 Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.